saikyun/kickstart-sdl/README.md

 .\scripts\compile-and-run.ps1
 ```

-This should result in a blank window showing for 1 second, if so, good job!
+This should result in a white window showing, that you can close by clicking the X button in the top right.

 If not, please create an issue.